 - COHSASA consistently monitors and evaluates its own internal performance to improve its service to clients.

-- COHSASA has developed the COHSASA Quality Information System (CoQIS), a web-based information system that enables licensed users, via a secure login, to view and query data and access objective information about levels of compliance with professional standards, including progress reports on healthcare facilities in the quality improvement programme.
+- COHSASA has developed the COHSASA Quality Information System (CoQIS), a web-based information system, that enables licensed users, via a secure login, to view and query data and access objective information about levels of compliance with professional standards.
+This includes progress reports on healthcare facilities in the quality improvement programme.

-- Ongoing access to current data enables management at all levels – national, provincial and at facility level – to make informed decisions, to respond to triggers demanding immediate action and, in this way, to bring about continuous quality improvements through the ongoing monitoring of performance indicators.
+- Ongoing access to current data enables management at all levels – from oversight governance structures down to facility level – to make informed decisions, to respond to triggers demanding immediate action and, in this way, to bring about continuous quality improvements through the ongoing monitoring of performance indicators.

 - CoQIS includes abilities to navigate between surveys and to review data and to monitor the progress of individual and/or a selection of healthcare facilities in the programme.